I’ve been on a carnivore diet for more than ten years. I’ve tried countless delivery services during this time

 Another important difference is the variety of food they offer.
 ButcherBox's meat delivery only offers meat cuts.
 You can choose between beef, pork, chicken, and seafood.

-Whole Foods is a supermarket that offers everything from produce, dairy, meat, candy, chips, and much more.
+Whole Foods is a supermarket that offers everything from produce to dairy, meat, candy, chips, and much more.